The Dr. Manhattan Transfer

 Since a film can't approximate the physical form of a book or the narrative form of comics, the best way to echo this inseparability of content and context would be to express Watchmen in ways that fully exploit the art and artifice unique to film, but aside from the title sequence Zack Snyder's adaptation doesn't really do that.

-300 was a surprisingly faithful translation of Frank Miller's work to the screen (truth be told, I think it may be better than the source material).
-And even with Watchmen the movie as it stands, I respect Snyder a great deal for trying.
+300 was a surprisingly faithful translation of Frank Miller's work to the screen.
+And even with Watchmen the movie as it stands, I respect Snyder for trying.
 He reportedly agreed to make it only because he knew that if he didn't someone else would — likely someone else with less affinity for the original work.
 So with visions of 300 and Miller & Robert Rodriguez's Sin City dancing in my head, I was guardedly optimistic that, wow, the Watchmen movie is finally happening after all these years and it might be... good.

 The Watchmen movie isn't exactly bad.
 But it has no reason to exist if it's just another so-so superhero movie, albeit one dealing explicitly with "grown-up" subjects often cited as implicit in the superhero genre — fascism, violence and power as sexual surrogates, theology and messianism.
 Sadly, its exploration of those subjects is generally underwhelming, while many of its vital components are poorly realized.